top of page

 Sleek and sustainable bamboo kitchen design showcasing modern appliances and eco-friendly aesthetics, captured by Martin Vecchio Photography.

-• Apple Leather: Made from apple skins and cores, often upcycling waste from the apple industry.
+• Apple Leather: Upcycled from apple skins and cores, this is a great eco-friendly choice.

 • Improved energy efficiency